 In general, a failed skill check should result in a measured negative consequence as determined by the GM.
 Severe negative consequences should be limited to the end game Scene only when dealing with the final obstacle or enemy.

-Switching Skills: There is a lot of overlap between skills that may occur during the infinite combination of circumstances that may occur during a campaign.
+Switching Skills: There is a lot of overlap between skills that may occur during the infinite combination of circumstances that may happen during a campaign.
 For example the Linguistics skill may overlap with the Arcana skill when a character tries to decipher magical runes written in another magical language.
 The character in question could use his Arcana skill or his Linguistics skill, but the DC modifiers used by the GM to construct the target DC could come from either skill.

 Similar overlap exists between Arcana and Nature when harvesting reagents from a particular type of creature, Atheltics and Acrobatics overlap a lot due to the similar nature of the skills.
 The Knowledge skill overlaps with every skill in that it can be used to provide knowledge on any subject (or skill) and being trained in any skill provides a level of knowledge about that subject.